love-foundation/website/README.md

 * Files and directories with a leading underscore do *not* create routes.
 This allows you to colocate helper modules and components with the routes that depend on them — for example you could have a file called `src/routes/_helpers/datetime.js` and it would *not* create a `/_helpers/datetime` route

+#### src/styles

+This is where global syles of the repository live.
+Generally, we try to have as many styles inside components, but some generals like fonts (and properties) are stored in the global.scss file.
+Utility mixins go to utilities.scss, while general variable settings are inside the variables.scss.
+Any scss that is inside variables.scss gets prepended to *EVERY* component with a `<style lang="scss">` section.

 ### static

 The [static](static) directory contains any static assets that should be available.
 These are served using [sirv](https://github.com/lukeed/sirv).